dayton-outar/glif/algos/js/codility/euclidean/README.md

 Thus, the time complexity is logarithmic based on the sum of $a$ and $b$ — $O(log(a + b))$.

 ## 12.3.
-Binary Euclidean algorithm
+Binary Euclidean Algorithm

 This algorithm ﬁnds the $gcd$ using only subtraction, binary representation, shifting and parity testing.
 We will use a _divide and conquer_ technique.